Other leave entitlements during parental leave

-An employee doesn't accumulate any type of paid leave while they're on unpaid parental leave, unless they’re on a keeping in touch day.
+An employee doesn't usually accumulate any type of paid leave while they're on unpaid parental leave, unless they’re on a keeping in touch day.
 This includes paid leave such as annual leave or sick leave.

 Paid leave also doesn't accumulate when an employee is getting the Australian Government Paid Parental Leave Scheme payments, if the person is taking unpaid leave from their employer at this time.